tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 <a href="http://www.programmableweb.com/news/api-consumers-want-reliability-documentation-and-community/2013/01/07"><img src="{{ "/images/restapicourse/progwebsurvey.png" | prepend: site.baseurl }}" alt="Programmableweb survey" /></a>

-John Musser, one of the founders of Programmableweb.com, also emphasized the importance of documentation in some of his presentations.
+John Musser, one of the founders of Programmableweb.com, has also emphasized the importance of documentation in some of his presentations.
 In "10 reasons why developers hate your API," he says the number one reason developers hate your API is because "Your documentation sucks."

 <a href="http://www.slideshare.net/jmusser/ten-reasons-developershateyourapi"><img src="{{ "/images/restapicourse/yourdocsucks.png" | prepend: site.baseurl }}" alt="Your API documentation sucks" /></a>

 ## Since 2005, REST APIs are taking off in a huge way

 If REST APIs were an uncommon software product, it wouldn't be that big of a deal.
 But actually, REST APIs are taking off in a huge way.
-Through the PEW Research Center, Programmableweb.com has charted and tracked the prevalance of web APIs.
+Through the PEW Research Center, Programmableweb.com has charted and tracked the prevalence of web APIs.

 <a href="http://www.slideshare.net/programmableweb/web-api-growthsince2005"><img src="{{ "/images/restapicourse/growthinrestapis.png" | prepend: site.baseurl }}" alt="Growth in web APIs" /></a>